10 Surprising Facts About Malcolm X

-Minister and civil rights activist Malcolm X (born Malcolm Little) was a profoundly influential American.
+Minister and civil rights activist Malcolm X (born Malcolm Little) was profoundly influential during the middle of the 20th century.
 From his birth on May 19, 1925 to February 21, 1965, the day he was assassinated at a New York City rally, he rose to the national scene as a leading voice advocating for black self-determinism, self-defense, and pan-Africanism.
 His fiery rhetoric is often spoken of in tandem with (really, in contrast to) Martin Luther King, Jr.’s non-violent movement, but X was far more complex than his historical image as a firebrand suggests.

-Malcolm’s parents Louise and Earl were devotees of pan-Africanist and Universal Negro Improvement Association founder Marcus Garvey.
+Malcolm’s parents, Louise and Earl, were devotees of pan-Africanist and Universal Negro Improvement Association (UNIA) founder Marcus Garvey.
 A Baptist preacher, Earl was a leader in their local UNIA chapter in Omaha, Nebraska, and Louise acted as secretary, tasked with inter-chapter communication.
-Their activities caught the ire of Ku Klux Klan members, whose threats sent the family packing for Milwaukee, Wisconsin and then to Lansing, Michigan by the time Malcolm was a year old.
+Their activities caught the ire of Ku Klux Klan members, whose threats sent the family packing for Milwaukee, Wisconsin, and then to Lansing, Michigan, by the time Malcolm was a year old.
 There, it was the white supremacist group Black Legion that regularly harassed the Littles.
 Their family home burned when Malcolm was 4 (his father blamed the Black Legion), and his father was killed in what was ruled a streetcar accident when Malcolm was 6 years old (his mother also blamed the Black Legion).

 When Malcolm was 13, his mother entered Kalamazoo State Hospital following a nervous breakdown, sending Malcolm and his seven siblings to various foster families, boarding houses, and state-run institutions.
 He entered a detention home in Mason, Michigan, after being expelled for putting a thumbtack on a teacher’s chair.
 While there, he noted that the white couple who ran it and white politicians who visited treated him kindly, but not like he was a fellow human being.